Table of Contents

 Development of germ cells

-In the beginning of the embryonic development, the primordial germ cells lie in the wall of the yolk sac.
+In the beginning of the embryonic development, the primordial germ cells lie along the wall of the yolk sac.
 In the fourth week, they pass the hindgut to reach the differentiating gonads.
 Depending on if they develop to ovaries or testicles, these cells are referred to as oogonia or spermatogonia, respectively.

 The special feature of the gametes is that they have a haploid set of chromosomes.
 So, they contain only 23 chromosomes with mixed maternal and paternal shares.
 Concerning the later fertilization of the egg cell by the sperms, this makes sense since they form a diploid set of chromosomes together.